amireh/happybara/packages/happybara-timers/README.md

-# happybara-plugin-pagejs
+# happybara-timers

 Clean up zombie timers in your Happybara Session.

 This plugin will make sure the following timers are properly cleaned up so that the tests won't bleed:

 - `window.setTimeout`
 - `window.setInterval`